gradlifier/wicket-source/developers.md

 the link in the browser plugin sends a message to the eclipse plugin to open a specific source file on a specific line.

+The browser plugins are the most complex code in this entire project.
+Web browsers are solidly sandboxed, so their plugin code is extremely modular to cooperate with sandboxing requirements.
+These are also the places most prone to change over the years.

 ## Setup for WicketSourceForChrome

 Tools: java, git, chrome